carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.ActorAttribute.id"></a>**<font color="#f8805a">id</font>** (_str_)
+String identifier of the attribute.
 - <a name="carla.ActorAttribute.type"></a>**<font color="#f8805a">type</font>** (_[carla.ActorAttributeType](#carla.ActorAttributeType)_)
+The attribute parameter type.
 - <a name="carla.ActorAttribute.recommended_values"></a>**<font color="#f8805a">recommended_values</font>** (_list(str)_)
+List of recommended values that the attribute may have.
 - <a name="carla.ActorAttribute.is_modifiable"></a>**<font color="#f8805a">is_modifiable</font>** (_bool_)
+True if the attribute is modifiable.

 <h3>Methods</h3>
 - <a name="carla.ActorAttribute.as_bool"></a>**<font color="#7fb800">as_bool</font>**(<font color="#00a6ed">**self**</font>)